kolypto/learning-and-playground/rust/README.md

     // Here's how you use "abs" function from the "C" standard library.

-    // The "C" which ABI (application binary interface) the external function uses: "C" is most common.
+    // The "C" part defints which ABI (application binary interface) the external function uses:
+    // i.e. how to call this function at the assembly level.
+The "C" ABI is the most common.
-    // It governs how functions are called, in terms of which registers to use, etc. extern "C" {
+    // It governs how functions are called, in terms of which registers to use, etc. unsafe extern "C" {
         // List of function signatures
         fn abs(input: i32) -> i32;
     }